 The good news: Whether you eat a balanced, nutrient-packed diet or you’re struggling to get your servings of fruits and veggies, simple changes can help you get the most from your food.

-Try these seven tips before you make a mad dash to the supplement aisle.
+Try these seven tips to maximize bioavailability before you make a mad dash to the supplement aisle.

 Chop up your salad.

 Get more folate by chopping or mincing your dark, leafy greens.
 (Chopping breaks down the rigid tissue structure that holds folate, releasing more of it.)

 Iron from vegetables is not as easily absorbed as iron from meat.
 Adult women need approximately 18 milligrams of iron daily (8 for women 51 or older); if you eat a plant-based diet, you’ll need nearly twice as much iron to get an equal absorption.
 Adding a larger volume of iron-rich vegetables like spinach, sweet potatoes, broccoli, and kale to your diet can help.